department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases.md

 template: 6-info-page
 ---

-We believe the following illnesses are likely caused by contact with Agent Orange (a toxic chemical used to clear trees and plants during the Vietnam War).
-If you had contact with Agent Orange while serving in the military—and now have 1 or more of these illnesses—find out if you can get disability compensation or benefits.
+We believe several illnesses are likely caused by contact with Agent Orange.
+Agent Orange is a toxic chemical used to clear trees and plants during the Vietnam War.
+If you had contact with Agent Orange while serving in the military—and now have 1 or more of the illnesses listed below—find out if you can get disability compensation or benefits.

 ### Cancers believed to be caused by contact with Agent Orange